Analyzing Lucira Health (LHDX) and Its Peers

-Lucira Health (NASDAQ: LHDX) is one of 36 public companies in the “Diagnostic substances” industry, but how does it contrast to its peers?
-We will compare Lucira Health to similar companies based on the strength of its institutional ownership, valuation, risk, analyst recommendations, earnings, dividends and profitability.
+Lucira Health (NASDAQ: LHDX) is one of 36 publicly-traded companies in the “Diagnostic substances” industry, but how does it weigh in compared to its competitors?
+We will compare Lucira Health to similar businesses based on the strength of its risk, earnings, dividends, analyst recommendations, valuation, profitability and institutional ownership.

-This is a breakdown of recent ratings and recommmendations for Lucira Health and its peers, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for Lucira Health and its competitors, as provided by MarketBeat.

 |Sell Ratings